onmyway133/SwiftSnippets/README.md

 ## License

-**Imaginary** is available under the MIT license.
+**SwiftSnippets** is available under the MIT license.
 See the LICENSE file for more info.